grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 See!
 Ruby has Alzheimer's disease.

 After learning about Ruby's forgetfulness, I knew I couldn't really rely on the results of rbtrace.
 Instead I started to pry around in the actual memory itself, to see if I could learn anything from it.
 To do this, you need to have some Linux knowledge and especially how to access memory; or rather how to turn working memory into actual files on disk.
 There are a couple of helpful commands to search for namely: [pmap](https://linux.die.net/man/1/pmap) and [gdb](https://www.gnu.org/software/gdb/).
 After acquiring that data and doing a bit of analysis, I found that there were large blobs of memory retained for large periods of time.
-Upon checking what was stored inside these larger blobs, I found that they were mostly response bodies from requests to the puma server which were a little bit to beefy.This finding changed the conclusion of the problem to memory bloat.
+Upon checking what was stored inside these larger blobs, I found that they were mostly response bodies from requests to the puma server which were a little bit to beefy.
+This finding changed the conclusion of the problem to memory bloat.
 Retaining memory over a long period of time, while not cleaning it up is classic memory bloat.
 However the chart doesn't line up with this conclusion.

 I also continued with the leaking C-library theory because, to my mind, that also had some merit.
 I deployed the 'Ruby with jemalloc'-solution to production to actually prove this theory, while having the benefit of real life production traffic.
 To my surprise it solved our memory issue:

 ![bloat](/img/1/12.png)

-**But why?!**
+## In conclusion

-I was happy that it was fixed, but at the time I didn't understood why this solution even remotely worked.
-However, today, with my limited knowledge I can say this: a side-effect of compiling Ruby with jemalloc, is that jemalloc starts to combat memory fragmentation.
+I was happy that it was fixed, but at the time I didn't understand why this solution even remotely worked.
+However, today, with my knowledge I can say this: a side-effect of compiling Ruby with jemalloc, is that jemalloc starts to combat memory fragmentation.
 The puma workers were experiencing this particular memory issue.
 On top of this, my other conclusion of it being memory bloat was also correct.
 Imagine if you were to combine both memory bloat and memory fragmentation into a single shape, it will start to look linear.
 This in turn will give you the false idea that it's a memory leak, when looking at it for a short period of time.
 When you're dealing with a leak or fragmentation, measure memory usage over a longer period of time and be patient (I need to tattoo this one on my arm).

 Memory issues are unique cases and there's usually no standard solution to fix them.
 Each case is unique and I hope this article might help another (Ruby) engineer in need.